Dangerous Camps for Boys Easter 2019

 How will I know my son will have a place on the Camp?

+If your online booking is accepted your son’s place is guaranteed.
 Based on previous years’ experience the camps fill up during May/June and the later camps may have places available on demand.
 However the growing success of the camps makes it difficult to predict what will happen.
-All applications received are guaranteed a camp place unless we notify you otherwise.
-If you have booked then you have a place UNLESS you hear otherwise.
+All postal/email applications received are guaranteed a camp place unless we notify you otherwise.
 So, the Camp will generally have no reason to be in touch with you before commencement.
 If you are in doubt, please email us and we will respond.

 How do I know if there are any changes in camp plans?